Welcome to the Onalaska Log Building

 It is one thing to see photos of how things are done, but it helps considerably to actually do it yourself, even on a small scale.

 One thing we recommend is that before you build, that you construct a scale model of your building with sticks or dowels.
-Starting in 2013, we will be providing each party a 97 piece stick package to build a model of the "Fort".
-We are not suggesting that you construct the Fort as your log building, but it will give you a sense of butt-and-pass assembly; you can alter it anyway you want .
+As part of the class, we provide each party a stick package to build a model at home.

 Brief class overview: